NrupParikh/TestingInAndroid/README.md

 **To generate the Test Case class**
-Right click on object→Generate→Test→ select test or androidTest
+<ins> Right click on object→Generate→Test→ select test or androidTest </ins>

 - `@Test`
     - The Test annotation tells JUnit that the public void method to which it is attached can be run as a test case.
 To run the method, JUnit first constructs a fresh instance of the class then invokes the annotated method.